 Code language: R (r)

-Selecting columns with names starting with a certain letter was pretty easy.
+Selecting columns with names beginning with a specific letter was pretty easy.
 In the starts_with()

 helper function, we just added the letter.